-The exercise price under the 2020 Placement Agent Warrants is payable by wire transfer or certified, cashier's or other check acceptable to the Company, or, if applicable, upon surrender and cancellation of indebtedness.
-Additionally, the 2020 Placement Agent Warrants may be exercised on a cashless basis.
-If a holder of the 2020 Placement Agent Warrants elects to exercise such warrants on a cashless basis, the electing holder would pay the exercise price by surrendering the applicable 2020 Placement Agent Warrants for that number of shares equal to the quotient obtained by dividing (x) the product of the number of shares underlying the 2020 Placement Agent Warrants, multiplied by the difference between the exercise price of the 2020 Placement Agent Warrants, multiplied by the difference between the exercise price of the 2020 Placement Agent Warrants is the closing bid price of our common stock or the closing price quoted on the national securities exchange on which our common stock is listed, as applicable, on the first trading day preceding the date of determination of the fair market value.
+On June 23, 2020, we issued 100 shares of common stock upon the cashless exercise of placement agent warrants.
+The holder who elected to exercise the placement agent warrants on a cashless basis paid the exercise price by surrendering the warrants for that number of shares equal to the quotient obtained by dividing (x) the product of the number of shares underlying the warrants, multiplied by the difference between the exercise price of the warrants (\$8.68) and the "fair market value" (defined below) by (y) the fair market value.
+The "fair market value" for purposes of the placement agent warrants is the closing bid price of our common stock or the closing price quoted on the national securities exchange on which our common stock is listed, as applicable, on the first trading day preceding the date of determination of the fair market value.